- Covers a uniquely wide range of garden and growing pests

 - Harvestable crops straight after application

-SuperNemos is a biological pest control solution for your fruit and vegetables and ornamental plants.
-It has been specially formulated using nematodes, which are organisms naturally living in the soil to actively seek out and target a variety of pests in your garden.
+SuperNemos is a biological pest control solution to protect your fruit and vegetables and ornamental plants.
+It has been specially formulated using nematodes, organisms that naturally live in the soil and search out a variety of pests in your garden.

 Vine weevils, Scarid flies, Strawberry root weevil, Chafer grubs, Leatherjackets, Wire worms, Cutworms, Cabbage worm, Fungus gnat larvae, Beetle larvae, Ants, Processionary Caterpillars – for this pest Supernemos recommend Supernemos Medium

 TIP: Your nematodes are busy working their magic, unseen under the soil.
 If you want to see proof you can sprinkle some live mealworms (available at any good fishing outlets) on the soil in a contained area and see how they are affected by nematode action.

 SuperNemos nematodes are applied to the soil and live in the soil where they hunt out their hosts.
 The nematode infective stage enters the insect and begins to feed on its blood and internal organs.
 Soon after it begins to feed, it releases unique bacteria which it carries internally.
 Those bacteria infect the insect, reproduce quickly, and kill the insect within 30 to 48 hours.